-PHY-Physics

-Dr. Anthony Blose, Chair
+PHY-Physics Dr. Alice Jones, Interim Chair

 PHY 706 Physics for High School Teachers.

 (3) A. Prerequisites: one year of college physics and instructor approval.
 Credit given toward major or minor only in teaching programs.
+Tonics from general and only in teaching programs.
 Topics from general and modern physics to prepare teachers to teach high school physics and give classroom demonstrations.
 3 Lec/3 Lab.